How to create a Production Run

-At RoasterTools, we define a Production Run as a production report based upon wholesale and retail orders, and a system to track progress throughout the production process.
+At RoasterTools, we define a Production Run as a production report based on wholesale and retail orders and a system to track progress throughout the production process.

 Prerequisites for a Production Run